Infanta Sofía of Spain: Activities

 Infanta Sofía (left), along with the rest of the royal family and other authorities at the National Day celebrations on 12 October 2014.

 As Infanta of Spain, it is very common to see her in official events with her parents and sister, such as the opening of Parliament, the National Day parade or the Princess of Asturias and Princess of Girona Awards ceremonies.
-At the age of 3, she attended her first event, an official reception at the Royal Palace on the occasion of the victory of the Spanish national football team in the 2010 FIFA World Cup.
+At the age of 3, she attended her first event, an official reception at the Royal Palace on the occasion of the victory of the Spain national football team in the 2010 FIFA World Cup.
 In 2021, Infanta Sofía and Princess Leonor participated in their first joint act without their parents, representing the "A Tree for Europe" campaign of the European youth association Equipo Europa.

 While her sister was studying abroad, she took center stage by accompanying her parents to different events, such as the 2021 and 2022 National Day parades and the 2023 Copa del Rey final.

 On 16 July 2022, she accompanied her sister Leonor in her first international trip.
-Both royals traveled alone to support the Spanish women's national football team, which was playing for a place in the quarterfinals of the UEFA Women's Euro 2022 against Denmark.
+Both royals traveled alone to support the Spain women's national football team, which was playing for a place in the quarterfinals of the UEFA Women's Euro 2022 against Denmark.

 In late August 2023, she travelled with her mother, Queen Letizia, to Australia to see the final of the 2023 FIFA Women's World Cup between Spain and England.
 The Queen and the Infanta delivered the trophy to the World Champions, Spain, and celebrated with them on the pitch.
 Indirectly, this drew criticism to the British royal family for their absence from the event.

-In July 2024, she travelled with her father, King Felipe, to watch the Spanish national football team compete in the UEFA Euro 2024 final.
+In July 2024, she travelled with her father, King Felipe, to watch the Spain national football team compete in the UEFA Euro 2024 final.
 Sofia presented the trophy with her father following their victory.

 In April 2024, Patrimonio Nacional announced that she would be a patron of a photo contest.
 The photography contest aims to showcase the beauty of Spain.
 On 5 December 2024 announced that the photography contest would only feature Sofía and not her parents or her older sister.
 She handed the awards on December 13, at the Royal Palace.
 This marked her first solo act.
 Sofía is due to present the second edition of the photography contest later in 2025.
-In addition, to the photography contest a painting contest formerly known as “Ciudad de Hellín (City of Hellín)” will be changed to the “ Certamen Internacional de Pintura “Infanta Sofía” de Hellín (International Painting Contest of Infanata Sofía of Hellín)” to honor her.
+In addition to the photography contest, a painting contest formerly known as “Ciudad de Hellín (City of Hellín)” will be changed to the “Certamen Internacional de Pintura “Infanta Sofía” de Hellín (International Painting Contest of Infanta Sofía of Hellín)” to honour her.